Bambil/bamboo-doc/source/includes/_log.md

 ```

 This request is used getting information.
 Through the states
-parameter you can list the name of values you want and the I1820 will take care of the
+parameter you can list the name of values you want and the *Log Component* will take care of the
 rest of the job.

 The parameter list for this request must be **json** formatted.
 Here is the